The New Year is a great time to take stock, to reflect and to decide to change, or to stay the same.

 How can you up skill yourself when it comes to parenting?

-Need some additional help, then book into my diary and we can talk through how to bring about change in 2019.
+Need some additional help, then book into my diary and we can talk through how to bring about change.

 This blog was originally written as an article for Small Talk Magazine.